Framework

 A route with a path of only $ is called a "splat" route because it always captures any remaining section of the URL pathname from the $ to the end.
 The captured pathname is then available in the params object under the special _splat property.

-For example, our route tree above has a files/$ splat route.
+For example, a route targeting the files/$ path is a splat route.
 If the URL pathname is /files/documents/hello-world, the params object would contain documents/hello-world under the special _splat property:

 js